Encharted Cook

 • 💬 Comments

 My mom used to make this casserole often and actually, we never had spaghetti that wasn't baked.
-While everyone else in my neighborhood was having a bowl of pasta with sauce poured over the top, my mom was mixing pasta with her sauce and then baking it in a large round baking dish that was used for every casserole she ever made.
+While everyone else in my neighborhood was having a bowl of pasta with sauce poured over the top, my mom was mixing pasta with her special Italian Meat Sauce and then baking it in a large round baking dish that was used for every casserole she ever made.

 The inside of the casserole was hot, hearty, and every bit of the flavorful sauce was absorbed by the pasta.
 But it was the crispy edges that no one could resist and everyone got a serving that had some of that crispy deliciousness.

 The beauty of this recipe is you can make it more than just one way.
-You can make it exactly as written, or you can add more or less cheese, add veggies, omit the butter, or switch out the ground beef.
+You can make it exactly as written with simple ingredients, or you can add more or less cheese, add aromatics like onion and garlic and veggies, omit the butter, or switch out the ground beef for ground turkey or Italian sausage, or even boost the herb flavorings by adding additional oregano or Italian seasoning.

 You can also make it in advance, earlier on the day you want to serve it, or almost a week in advance.